Chart Color Schemes

 Theodore has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Theodore's population is estimated at around 3726 as of November 2025.
-This reflects a decrease of 72 people (1.9%) since the 2021 Census, which reported a population of 3798 people.
-The change is inferred from the resident population of 3726, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1186 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-While Theodore experienced a 1.9% decline since census, the SA3 area achieved 0.1% growth, highlighting divergent population trends.
-Population growth for the area was primarily driven by natural growth that contributed approximately 74.0% of overall population gains during recent periods.
+Theodore's population is estimated at 3,726 as of Feb 2026, reflecting a decrease of 72 people since the 2021 Census.
+This decrease represents a 1.9% change from the previous population count of 3,798.
+AreaSearch validated this estimate using ERP data released by the ABS in Jun 2024 and five additional addresses confirmed since the Census date.
+The population density is calculated at 1,186 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+While Theodore experienced a 1.9% decline since the census, the SA3 area achieved 0.1% growth, indicating divergent trends within the broader region.
+Natural growth contributed approximately 74.0% of overall population gains during recent periods in the suburb of Theodore (ACT).

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-As we examine future population trends, projections indicate a decline in overall population, with the Theodore (ACT) statistical area (Lv2)'s population expected to contract by 199 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 65 to 74 age group, which is projected to expand by 101 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also based on 2022.
+Future population trends indicate an overall decline in Theodore's population, with a projected contraction of 199 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 65 to 74 age group, which is projected to expand by 101 people over this period.

 Frequently Asked Questions - Population